Projections of del Pezzo surfaces and Calabi--Yau threefolds: degree Calabi--Yau threefolds

 Let us compute $c_2 \cdot T_t$ where $T_t$ is the generator of $H^2(\mathcal{Y}_t,\mathbb{Z})$.
 From \cite[Lem.~2.2]{K} we can embed $\mathcal{Y}_t$ into $\mathbb{P}^N$.
 This embedding is clearly given by the complete linear system $2T_t$, since $h^{1,1}(\mathcal{Y}_t)=1$ and the embedding $\mathcal{Y}_t\subset \mathbb{P}^N$ is linearly normal ($h^1(\mathcal{I}_{Y|\mathbb{P}^N}(1))=0$).
-Since $c_2\cdot 2T=108$, we infer $c_2\cdot T_t=54$; this ends the proof. \end{proof} \begin{rem} From Remark \ref{rem1} we can deduce that the divisor $T_t$ is in fact very ample.
-The above families have the same invariants as the following Calabi--Yau threefolds: \begin{enumerate} \item of degree $15$ constructed by Tonoli (see \cite{T}); \item of degree $15$ constructed by Lee in \cite{L} as double cover of a singular Fano threefold. \end{enumerate} It would be interesting to know whether the families obtained are exactly the above ones. \end{rem} \begin{rem} The Calabi--Yau threefold $X$ is birational to a $K3$ fibred Calabi--Yau threefold.
+Since $c_2\cdot 2T=108$, we infer $c_2\cdot T_t=54$; this ends the proof. \end{proof} \begin{rem} The above families have the same invariants as the following Calabi--Yau threefolds: \begin{enumerate} \item of degree $15$ constructed by Tonoli (see \cite{T}); \item of degree $15$ constructed by Lee in \cite{Lee1} as double cover of a singular Fano threefold. \end{enumerate} It would be interesting to know whether the families obtained are exactly the above ones. \end{rem} \begin{rem} The Calabi--Yau threefold $X$ is birational to another interesting Calabi--Yau threefold.
 Consider the blow-up $Z$ of $X'$ along $\tilde{D}$.
-The strict transform $S$ of $S'$ on $Z$ is isomorphic to $S'$.
-We claim that $S|_S=0$.
-Indeed, from the standard liaison exact sequence we deduce that $h^0(\mathcal{O}_{\tilde{D}}(3))-1=h^0(\mathcal{O}_{S'\cap \tilde{D}}(3))$ (from \cite{PS} the curve $S'\cap\tilde{D}$ is smooth and reduced).
-Since $3H|_{S'}\sim \tilde{D}\cap S'$ and $S'\in|3H-\tilde{D}| $ the claim follows.
-Now, changing the cubic defining $S'$, we obtain a family of smooth surfaces on $Z$ linearly equivalent to $S$.
-To show that $S'$ is a $K3$ surface it remains to prove that $h^1(\mathcal{O}_{S'})=0$.
-This follows from the exact sequence and the fact that $h^2(\mathcal{I}_{S'})=h^1(\mathcal{I}_{\tilde{D}}(-3))=0$. \end{rem} \begin{ex} In an analogous way, we can embed $\tilde{D}$ into a Calabi--Yau threefold which is a complete intersection of a quadric and a quartic.
+Then $Z$ is a Calabi--Yau threefold with Picard group of rank $2$ thus admits a second primitive contraction or a fibration.
+This morphism is given by a multiple of the pull-back of $T\in|kH-\tilde{D}|$ on $Z$, for some $k\in\mathbb{Z}$, and can be studied by liaison methods as above.
+We obtain in this way many examples of Calabi--Yau threefolds and geometric transitions.
+This will be discussed elsewhere. \end{rem} \begin{ex} In an analogous way, we can embed $\tilde{D}$ into a Calabi--Yau threefold which is a complete intersection of a quadric and a quartic.
 The problem is to prove that in this case we obtain a nodal Calabi--Yau threefold.
-Then it must have $44$ nodes, thus the resulting Calabi--Yau threefolds of degree $14$ have Euler characteristic $-92$ and $-94$.
-In order to use \cite[Thm.~2.1]{K} it remains to prove the following. \begin{lemm} A generic quadric from the ideal of $\tilde{D}\subset \mathbb{P}^5$ is smooth. \end{lemm} \begin{proof} It is enough to prove that the generic singular quadric from the ideal of $D_6\subset\mathbb{P}^6$ is a cone over a smooth quadric.
+Then it must have $42$ nodes, thus the resulting Calabi--Yau threefolds of degree $14$ have Euler characteristic $-96$ and $-98$ (probably the degree $14$ examples from \cite{T} and \cite{Lee1}).
+In order to use \cite[Thm.~2.1]{K} we have to prove the following. \begin{lemm} A generic quadric from the ideal of $\tilde{D}\subset \mathbb{P}^5$ is smooth. \end{lemm} \begin{proof} It is enough to prove that the generic singular quadric from the ideal of $D_6\subset\mathbb{P}^6$ is a cone over a smooth quadric.
 Recall that the ideal of a del Pezzo surface of degree $6$ is given by $2\times 2$ minors of a $3\times 3$ matrix whose entries are linear forms.
 We find explicitly a cone over a smooth quadric in this ideal. \end{proof} \begin{rem} We compute using Singular that the intersection of two generic quadrics from $\mathcal{I}_{\tilde{D}}(2)$ is a nodal Fano threefold with $6$ nodes.
 It would be interesting to try to apply our construction to this threefold. \end{rem} \end{ex}